brighthr/TechnicalTest.iOS/README.md

 title and complete body of the post.

 The architecture of the starting application is deliberately poor.
 We're interested in seeing how you could upgrade the codebase using good design patterns and swiftUI.
+Rewrite the whole app using SwiftUI using MVVM is also an option.

 ## The API